 We love our veggies as well as not so veggies and love to make a mix and match!!!
 Jokes apart.
 Let me introduce Potoler Dolma; A dish which derives its name from Turkish cuisine where Dolma means stuffed vegetables.
 This classic Bengali dish is prepared with the Pointed guard as it’s heart which is conventionally stuffed with mutton keema but also found with other stuffing varieties as well for e.g. stuffing prepared with Chicken, Fish, Paneer, Daal etc.

 Even Barak Obama was served with this signature fish curry prepared with Mustard paste known as Shorse Bata diye Macher Jhal.
+How can I make a list of 20 Bengali Dishes to Try Before You Die without fish!
 A deadly combo of Fish and Mustard paste, Macher Jhal is truly a Bong signature dish.
-Here goes the recipe link of the authentic Shorse Bata diye Macher Jhal.
+Here goes the recipe link to the authentic Shorse Bata diye Macher Jhal.

 Shukto, the divine one!
-Shukto is a Mix –Veg dominated by a bitter guard and with runny gravy and prepared with as many as 8-9 types of veggies.
-Taste wise nothing can beat it!!!!!
-A True Bengali Thali is incomplete without Shukto.
-Shukto can be found in any Bengali Restaurant including “Bhajahari Manna” an “Ohh Calcutta”.
+It is a Mix –Veg dominated by a bitter guard and with runny gravy and prepared with as many as 8-9 types of veggies.
+Taste wise nothing can beat it!
+A True Bengali Thali is incomplete without it and so is my 20 Bengali Dishes to Try Before You Die list.
+Shukto can be found in any Bengali Restaurant including “Bhajahari Manna” and “Ohh Calcutta”.
 A Bong cook is certified probably by his/her ability to make Shukto.
 Here is the Recipe of Shukto to try it out at home.

 Rosogolla’s are worldwide popular Bong Dessert but Sandesh is nothing but charming!!!!
-Be it a Pranhara or a Kancha Golla or may be Jal Bhara Talsans … Sandesh is many faced but tasty in its every Avatar.
+Be it a Pranhara or a Kancha Golla or maybe Jal Bhara Talsans.
+There is an enormous variety of Sandesh available.

 Prepared with curdled milk and flavored with various ingredients Sandesh are widely found in Bong sweet shops!!!!
-However, there are some must visit places in Kolkata which are “Bhim Chandra Nag “, “Nokur”, Girish Chandra De”, “Balaram” which are famous for this sweet Bengali delicacy.
+However, there are some must visit places in Kolkata.
+“Bhim Chandra Nag “, “Nokur”, Girish Chandra De”, “Balaram” are famous for this sweet Bengali delicacy.
 I am sharing the recipe of Kancha Golla which is one of the popular variety of Sandesh.